 Sendible lets you generate in-depth reports for Facebook, Twitter, Instagram, LinkedIn, and more via its Reports Hub.
 Alternatively, you can build presentation-ready reports tailored for you, your team, or your clients with the drag-and-drop report builder.
 Either option takes a few minutes to complete.

-- Micro – For solopreneurs
+- Creator – For solopreneurs

-- Small – For small businesses
+- Startup – For small businesses

-- Medium – For growing agencies
+- Traction – For growing agencies

-- Large – For large teams and agencies that need a custom solution
+- Scale – For large teams and agencies that need a custom solution

 - Engage followers in one unified social inbox